transloadit/uppy/README.md

 <a href="https://travis-ci.org/transloadit/uppy"><img src="https://img.shields.io/travis/transloadit/uppy/master.svg?style=flat-square" alt="Build Status"></a>
 <a href="https://saucelabs.com/u/transloadit-uppy"><img src="https://saucelabs.com/buildstatus/transloadit-uppy?style=flat-square" alt="Sauce Test Status"></a>

-Uppy is (going to be) a JavaScript file uploader that fetches files from Dropbox, Instagram, local disk, remote URLs, and other exciting locations.
-It has a plugin-based architecture, first-class support for resumable uploads according to the open standard: [tus](http://tus.io/), and custom encoding backends, making it extensible and robust.
-Uppy is in the early stages of development and should not be used for anything serious yet.
+Uppy is (going to be) a cool JavaScript file uploader that fetches files for you from Dropbox, Instagram, local disk, remote URLs, as well as other exciting locations, and then uploads them to wherever you want.

 Check out [uppy.io](http://uppy.io/) for docs, API, examples and stats.